JonasMoss/kdensity/README.md

     you can also supply your own kernels.
   - A selection of choices for the bandwidth function `bw`, again including an option to specify your own.
-  - The returned value is callable: The density estimator returns a density function when called.
+  - The returned value is density function.
+This can be used for e.g. numerical integration, numerical differentiation, and point evaluations.

 A reason to use `kdensity` is to avoid *boundary bias* when estimating densities on the unit interval or the positive half-line.
 Asymmetric